 The Bessey 4 inch clamp takes the #4 spot on our list.
 Although this clamp only comes in the 4-inch size the “double prongs” are an extremely handy feature when working with projects that require force to be applied over an extended clamping surface.
 Additionally, all three touchpoints of the clamp have pads to prevent scratching and hold your materials in place.
 The threaded screw holds extremely well in this clamp and can keep materials steady whether you are gluing, screwing, or welding materials together.

 The Bessey 4 inch double prong clamp is also great for outdoor projects.
 Its alloy casted frame and zinc plated handle make it rust-resistant and able to handle any climate without worrying about chipping or rust.
 This clamp is slightly more expensive than Irwin or Tekton’s clamps but if you are working with a large clamping surface this clamp offers a great way to get started without breaking the bank.
 Just make sure to keep in mind that this clamp only comes in the 4-inch size.

 Pick #5 Max Power 12 Piece Clamp Set

-If you are looking for a lot of clamps for miscellaneous projects Max Power offers a offers a great deal for buying in bulk.
-The picture featured to the right shows the 12 pack of 2 inch clamps.
-However, Max Power also offers 3 inch, 4 inch, and six inch multipacks.
+If you are looking for a lot of clamps for miscellaneous projects Max Power offers a great deal for buying in bulk.
+The picture featured to the right shows the 12 pack of 2-inch clamps.
+However, Max Power also offers 3 inch, 4 inch, and six-inch multipacks.
 Buying one clamp typically will cost anywhere from $8-$15, however by purchasing in bulk you can get these for less than $4 a clamp.

 If you are only looking for one clamp Max Power is probably offering more than you really need.
 However, if you are working on building shelving, cabinetry, or some other activity that will require you to use lots of clamps this bundle is a great way to save some money.